 Messaging now seems to be more popular than actually calling somebody, and this is great for being able to reminisce old conversations, or to keep a record of what was said for legal reasons.
-When you connect your iPhone to iTunes (or Finder if you are using macOS Catalina), iTunes will create a backup of your device, and this backup contains all of your messages stored on the device at this time.
+When you connect your iPhone to iTunes (or Finder if you are using macOS Catalina or higher), a backup will be made of your device, and this backup contains all of your messages stored on the device at this time.
 This is handy, because if anything then happens to the iPhone (messages deletion, water damage, screen breakage, stolen device), at least your data will be backed up.

 The only problem is, you can't just access the contents of the backup in order to see or save individual messages.
 However, you can use an iPhone SMS extractor like iBackup Extractor to access your backup, extract any SMS, MMS, iMessage and WhatsApp conversations from your iPhone backup, then save them to your computer.